-The zinc and lead concentrates are transported by truck to Gävle port and from there by ship to Boliden's smelters in Finland, Sweden and Norway.
-The copper and gravimetric concentrates are trucked, the copper concentrate later being reloaded to rail, for onward transport to the Boliden Rönnskär smelter in Skelleftehamn.
-On some occasions, concentrates are also sold externally.
+The zinc, lead and copper concentrates are transported by truck to Gävle port and from there by ship to Boliden's smelters in Finland, Sweden and Norway.
+The gravimetric concentrate is trucked to the Boliden Rönnskär smelter in Skelleftehamn.
+Concentrates are also partly sold externally.